-It is essential that the candidate have face to face contact with the Supervising Diplomate(s) in the Specialty of Oncology.
+It is essential that the candidate have face to face contact, in person (video conferencing is not acceptable as face to face contact) with the Supervising Diplomate(s) in the Specialty of Oncology.
 The minimum 104-week intensive training in clinical oncology must be structured as follows:

 - H.1.a.1.
-Direct supervision (Section D.2.d.) for a minimum of 50 weeks. - H.1.a.2.
+Direct supervision (Section D.2.e.) for a minimum of 50 weeks. - H.1.a.2.
 Indirect supervision for an additional number of weeks to total 74 weeks under the supervision of an Oncologist.
 The Supervising Diplomate(s) is required to have face-to-face contact with the resident for at least one hour per day for 4 days per week. - H.1.a.3.
-Affiliated Rotations: In addition to the \geq 74 weeks noted in H1.a.1. and H.1.a.2. above, a minimum of 24 weeks must be spent actively receiving patients in affiliated rotations.
+Affiliated Rotations: In addition to the ≥ 74 weeks noted in H1.a.1. and H.1.a.2. above, a minimum of 24 weeks must be spent actively receiving patients in affiliated rotations.
 During that time, the resident must be under the direct supervision of the affiliated specialist and must participate in the affiliated specialty to the level at which they are capable.
 The required affiliate rotations are as follows: